-Therefore, the sustainable portion of the portfolio focuses on net positive companies, 16 i.e. (1) those whose core business is the development of products and services that contribute to the achievement of the SDGs and (2) those that are the most advanced in terms of sustainability and engagement on environmental, social and governance risks.
+Therefore, the sustainable portion of the portfolio focuses on net positive companies,16 i.e. (1) those whose core business is the development of products and services that contribute to the achievement of the SDGs and (2) those that are the most advanced in terms of sustainability and engagement on environmental, social and governance risks.

 16 The net contribution is the difference between the positive and negative contributions and is calculated at the level of the invested company and the overall portfolio.
-Based on the UN SDG framework, the impact contribution takes into account both (1) the extent to which provided that such investments comply with the "do no harm" principle and that the companies apply good governance practices.
+Based on the UN SDG framework, the impact contribution takes into account both (1) the extent to which the products and services of the invested company contribute to the achievement of the SDGs and (2) the negative impacts associated with their activities along the value chain.